salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 To validate the deployment of multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.

 Note: Don't use this command on sandboxes; the command is intended to be used on production orgs.
 By default, sandboxes don't run tests during a deploy.
-If you want to validate a deployment with tests on a sandbox, use "sf project deploy start --dry-run --test-level RunLocalTests" instead.
+If you want to validate a deployment with tests on a sandbox, use "<%= config.bin %> project deploy start --dry-run --test-level RunLocalTests" instead.

 # examples

 - NOTE: These examples focus on validating large deployments.
-See the help for "sf project deploy start" for examples of deploying smaller sets of metadata which you can also use to validate.
+See the help for "<%= config.bin %> project deploy start" for examples of deploying smaller sets of metadata which you can also use to validate.

 - Validate the deployment of all source files in the "force-app" directory to the default org:

-      sf <%= command.id %> --source-dir force-app
+      <%= config.bin %> <%= command.id %> --source-dir force-app

 - Validate the deployment of all source files in two directories: "force-app" and "force-app-utils":

-      sf <%= command.id %> --source-dir force-app --source-dir force-app-utils
+      <%= config.bin %> <%= command.id %> --source-dir force-app --source-dir force-app-utils

 - Asynchronously validate the deployment and run all tests in the org with alias "my-prod-org"; command immediately returns the job ID:

-      sf <%= command.id %> --source-dir force-app --async --test-level RunAllTestsInOrg --target-org my-prod-org
+      <%= config.bin %> <%= command.id %> --source-dir force-app --async --test-level RunAllTestsInOrg --target-org my-prod-org

 - Validate the deployment of all components listed in a manifest:

-      sf <%= command.id %> --manifest path/to/package.xml
+      <%= config.bin %> <%= command.id %> --manifest path/to/package.xml

 # flags.metadata.summary